-- 1. in a creative and innovative way? - 2. to widen the circle of human participation in the benefits they bring? - 3. to break down the barriers of exclusion and discrimination? - 4. to enhance the prospects for survival of the human species?
+- in a creative and innovative way? - to widen the circle of human participation in the benefits they bring? - 3. to break down the barriers of exclusion and discrimination? - 4. to enhance the prospects for survival of the human species? - 5. to enhance the capacity of the planet earth to sustain life?